jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 ### Installation Preparation
 #### Uninstall conflicting software
-***If the image you are using is the imported image of JD Cloud’s external environment, and cloud-init or qemu-guest-agent has been installed before the import, please be sure to install after uninstalling!***
+***If the image you are using is the imported image of JD Cloud & AI’s external environment, and cloud-init or qemu-guest-agent has been installed before the import, please be sure to install after uninstalling!***

 If there is a prompt that the software is not installed when uninstalling, it means that the current system is not installed with the software, and there is no need for subsequent configuration files and log cleaning.
 It is also recommended to run 'ps-ef' to see if the service has been cleaned up after uninstalling.